How Common Is Oral Cancer?

 The main reason for these grim statistics is not because oral cancer is hard to diagnose, but because it is diagnosed too late – when it is in its advanced stages.

 The signs and symptoms of oral cancer are often missed by the naked eye, especially in its early stages.
-The Identafi® Oral Cancer Screening System uses a revolutionary light-wave technology that can help clinicians detect abnormalities that may lead to oral cancer, so that something can be done about it as soon as possible.
+The Identafi® Cancer Screening System uses a revolutionary light-wave technology that can help clinicians detect abnormalities that may lead to cancer, so that something can be done about it as soon as possible.
 Early detection means early treatment, and a cure rate of nearly 90%.

 Identafi® uses multi-spectral technology to identify biochemical and morphological changes in the cells of your mouth, throat, tongue and tonsils.
 These changes are subtle, as they happen at the cellular level, and therefore often go undetected by the naked eye.
 These changes are made visible through the use of Identafi®’s unique three-wavelength technology, which illuminates possible areas of change that may signal the occurrence or early beginnings of oral cancer.